aviraj07/Dear-Diary/README.md

 It is a web based app that makes it easy for you to keep your secrets.

 ## Installation
-- You need to have flask installed on your local machine.
+- You need to have **flask** installed on your local machine.
-- Download the zip.
+- Download this zip code.
 - Go into this project's directory and run `flask run`.
 - You'll be able to run the application.
 - To install flask on your machine, [click here](https://phoenixnap.com/kb/install-flask).